Zak Hardaker

-Zak Alexander Hardaker (born 17 October 1991) is an English professional rugby league footballer who plays as a or for the Hull F.C. in the Super League.
+Zak Alexander Hardaker (born 17 October 1991) is an English professional rugby league footballer who plays as a or for the York Knights in the Super League.
 He has played for the England Knights, England and Great Britain at international level.

 Hardaker previously played for as a and on the for Featherstone Rovers in the Championship, and the Leeds Rhinos over two separate spells in the Super League.
 He has spent time on loan from Leeds at the Penrith Panthers in the NRL and the Castleford Tigers in the Super League.

 Hardaker has won two Challenge Cups and three Super League championships with Leeds.
 Individually he has been named to the Super League Dream Team on two occasions, and was the 2015 Man of Steel.

 In September 2017, Hardaker failed a drugs test after testing positive for cocaine.
 He was subsequently dropped by Castleford and England and missed the 2017 Super League Grand Final, which Castleford lost 24–6 to Leeds, and the 2017 Rugby League World Cup before being dismissed by Castleford on 21 February 2018.
 On 30 April 2018 UK Anti-Doping announced that Hardaker was banned from all sports for 14 months, backdated to the date of the original failed drugs test and suspension on 8 September 2017.

 Whilst still suspended, Hardaker signed for Wigan in May 2018 before joining them in November 2018 after his suspension ended.
 Whilst preparing for his comeback, he was banned from driving after being arrested for drink-driving at the end of September 2018.

 On 20 January 2019 he made his debut for Wigan, having not played for 16 months, and scored 12 points in their 28-18 pre-season friendly victory over the Salford Red Devils.

 On 22 April 2022, it was announced that Hardaker had left Wigan with immediate effect, to return to his family base in Yorkshire, and pursue other opportunities close to home, after he was dropped from the team, for the Easter weekend fixtures against St Helens and Wakefield respectively.

 On 27 April 2022, Hardaker rejoined Leeds Rhinos until the end of the season, and was selected in the 21 man squad to face Hull KR on 29 April.
 However, on 28 April, it was reported that Hardaker had collapsed, and suffered a seizure whilst out on a walk with his son, and was taken to hospital in Wakefield as a precaution, before being discharged.
 Due to health and safety reasons, he did not play.